 2020 - 2023: GaN nanowire chemical Sensors.
 Funded by NASA (with N5 Sensors).

 2018 – 2021: Topological Insulator Field Effect Transistors for Memory and Sensors.
-Funded by National Science Foundation.
+Funded by the National Science Foundation.

 - PhD, Electrical Engineering and Computer Engineering, North Carolina State University